JasperFx/marten/docs/documents/concurrency.md

 <sup><a href='https://github.com/JasperFx/marten/blob/master/src/DocumentDbTests/Concurrency/optimistic_concurrency.cs#L127-L171' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_update_with_stale_version_standard' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-Marten is throwing an AggregateException for the entire batch of chang
+Marten is throwing an `AggregateException` for the entire batch of changes.

 ## Using IVersioned